-Guidance on the application of the NHS Injury Cost Recovery scheme for 2016 to 2017.
+Guidance on the application of the NHS Injury Cost Recovery scheme for 2017 to 2018.

-The purpose behind the scheme is that those responsible for causing injury to others should meet the cost of NHS treatment.
+The idea behind the scheme is that those responsible for causing injury to others should meet the cost of NHS treatment.
 NHS costs are recovered only where personal injury compensation is paid, for example after a road traffic accident.
 Funds recovered come primarily from a third party compensator/insurer.